 MYTH: Vitamin C Wards Off Cold and Flu.

 FACT: Studies on ‘’Vitamin C to fight against cold and Flu’’ shows that people who regularly take vitamin C supplements may have a shorter duration of colds with milder symptoms, but it does not reduce the risk of catching a common cold.
 However, a 2013 meta-study suggests that vitamin C supplements reduce the duration of colds in the general population.
 Participants in each study supplemented vitamin C for varying periods, but generally, the daily dose was at least 200mg/day.
 So the bottom line is - Aim for a preventive dose of 200- 500mg daily as soon as you start to feel run down.

 FACT: Many studies have shown that higher doses of vitamin C are beneficial.
 Anything up to 500mg a day will be absorbed and tolerated by the body.

 However, any surplus (more than 1000mg/day) will be lost in urine because vitamin C is water-soluble.
-Hence, there are no really dangerous side effects from taking too much vitamin C- only mild flatulence and occasionally diarrhoea.
+Hence, there are no really dangerous side effects from taking too much vitamin C- only mild flatulence and occasionally diarrhea.

 MYTH: We Can Produce Vitamin C

-FACT: Sadly, somehow, during evolution, we lost one of four vital enzymes needed to produce vitamin C. This means we have to get vitamin C from diet or supplement to get this essential nutrient for body functioning.
+FACT: Sadly, somehow, during evolution, we lost one of the four vital enzymes needed to produce vitamin C. This means we have to get vitamin C from diet or supplement to get this essential nutrient for body functioning.
 Make sure you are getting enough of it from diet whether from vitamin C rich food sources or via a multivitamin or Vitamin C supplement.